nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 #### <a id="commands"><ins>2.4 Commands</ins></a>

 Commands are used to give order to control the notebook.
+The majority of commands contain prefixes to distinguish between their various input forms.

 Command used: